History of cricket in Bangladesh: 1997 to 2000

-The Bangladesh team played in the Cricket World Cup for the first time, having qualified by winning the 1997 ICC Trophy, for the 1999 tournament in Great Britain.
-They did not get past the group stage but had a memorable victory by 62 runs over Pakistan.
-Their progress had received recognition and, on 26 June 2000, Bangladesh became a Full Member of the ICC, which enabled them to play Test cricket.
-The board officially changed its name to Bangladesh Cricket Board (BCB) and its president Saber Chowdhury described his country's elevation to Test status as "the third most historic event in our national life".
+Finally, Bangladesh's progress had received recognition and, on 26 June 2000 by the unanimous vote of all 9 full members, Bangladesh became a Full Member of the ICC, which enabled them to play Test cricket.
+The BCB president Saber Chowdhury described his country's elevation to Test status as "the third most historic event in our national life".
 In May/June 2000, Bangladesh had hosted the 2000 Asia Cup, won by Pakistan.
 In November of that year, Bangladesh played their first-ever Test match against India at the National Stadium, India winning by 9 wickets.